 The motorcycle company NSU picked up the 'volkswagen' project from Zundapp.
 This new car, called Type 32, was powered by Porsche's four cylinder air-cooled boxer engine and addressed some of the flaws of the Type 12.
 However, Porsche's patent torsion suspension proved problematic and there were still problems with the boxer engine.
-These problems could have been overcome with more development but NSU withdrew from the project after construction of a single prototype.
+These problems could have been overcome with more development but NSU withdrew from the project after construction of three prototypes.

 Thwarted again, Porsche changed tack.
 In 1934 he wrote a letter directly to the Adolf Hitler outlining his plans for a 'people's car' and seeking government backing.
 Porsche had already met Hitler when von Oertzen made his pitch for sponsorship of the Auto Union racing program.
 To showcase Germany's sporting and industrial prowess, Hitler had ensured that his favourite automotive company, Mercedes-Benz, received state sponsorship to the tune of 500,000 Marks for its racing program.
 Obtaining a similar government grant would be an important lifeline to the newly founded Auto Union, but Hitler dismissed von Oertzen's request, claiming Auto-Union were an unknown company without any reputation in the racing field.
 The mercurial Porsche, who had little tact and enormous self-confidence, dismissed the Fuhrer's arguments out of hand and laid out his own vision for the Auto-Union racing program.
 Hitler was not used to being contradicted, especially in public, but found Porsche's gruff confidence compelling and he agreed to grant Auto-Union a matching grant.